Learning to Upscale 3D Segmentations in Neuroimaging: Limitations

 \section{Limitations}

-A key limitation of the proposed method lies in its reliance on automatic low-resolution segmentations as spatial guidance.
+A key limitation of the proposed method lies in its reliance on automatic LR segmentations as spatial guidance.
 While this strategy significantly reduces manual labeling effort, it inherently assumes that these coarse labels are accurate and spatially consistent.
-In practice, however, these low-resolution segmentations may contain systematic biases or anatomical imprecision.
+In practice, however, these LR segmentations may contain systematic biases or anatomical imprecision.
 These imperfections can propagate through the network, potentially leading to degraded segmentation performance at higher resolutions.
 One possible solution is to incorporate uncertainty modeling or confidence-weighted supervision, where the model learns to discount or correct for less reliable regions in the coarse labels.
-Additionally, leveraging self-supervised refinement mechanisms that iteratively improve the alignment between low- and high-resolution outputs could further mitigate this issue.
+Additionally, leveraging self-supervised refinement mechanisms that iteratively improve the alignment between LR and HR outputs could further mitigate this issue.

 Another important limitation is the limited validation on real, fully annotated 3D clinical datasets.
-Although the paper demonstrates strong performance on synthetic data and sparsely labeled real data (e.g., single-slice annotations), the generalizability of the proposed approach to densely annotated, high-resolution clinical scans remains uncertain.
+Although the paper demonstrates strong performance on synthetic data and sparsely labeled real data (e.g., single-slice annotations), the generalizability of the proposed approach to densely annotated, HR clinical scans remains uncertain.
 This is particularly relevant given the variability in acquisition protocols, scanner hardware, and anatomical differences across patient populations.
 To strengthen the empirical evidence and assess robustness, future work should include comprehensive benchmarking on public and private datasets with full volumetric annotations (e.g., HCP, OASIS, ADNI).
 Incorporating domain adaptation techniques or semi-supervised learning frameworks could also help bridge the gap between synthetic and clinical domains, further enhancing the method's practical utility in real-world settings.